emedia-project/texas/README.md

 -compile([{parse_transform, texas_transform}]).
 ```

-The you define the columns using `-field`.
+Then you define the columns using `-field`.
 This directive takes a tuple of two elements.
 The first element is an atom corresponding to the name of the column.
 The second element is a key list accepting the following options :

 * `{type, Type}` where `Type` = `integer`|`string`|`float`|`date`|`time`|`datetime`
 * `{autoincrement, Auto}` where `Auto` = `true`|`false` (default: `false`)